creatorcat70/quantumOS/README.md

-# Aura V2
+# Ruby
-Forked from [Tide](https://github.com/xXmizzeryXx/Tide) which is made by Mizzery.
+Forked from [Auraa](https://github.com/creatorcat70/auraa2) which is made by thefakesydney The successor to Auraa.
-Unlimited aura with this one

 # Disclaimer
 Use this at your own risk.
 I, thefakesydney/creatorcat70 (github user) , am not liable for anything you do with this.